alphagov/security.txt/readme.md

 ## Deployment

-- To make changes in thanks.txt create and new pull request to main.
-Once approved GitHub automatically will deploy new file to the AWS where content is hosted.
+- To make changes in thanks.txt create a new pull request.
+Once approved GitHub automatically will deploy new file to the AWS where content is being hosted.
 - File security.txt is a template which is being updated and uploaded on every merge to main with new expiration date
 - The deployment also occurs every week to update the _expires_ field.